A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-32034

-CVE-2025-32034 is a denial of service flaw in Apollo Router Core caused by deeply nested named fragments leading to exponential resource usage.
-This article covers technical details, affected versions, impact, and mitigation.
+CVE-2025-32034 is a denial of service flaw in Apollo Router Core caused by deeply nested named fragments that trigger exponential resource usage.
+This article covers the technical details, affected versions, and mitigation steps.

 CVE-2025-32034 Overview